Jokulsarlon Glacier Lagoon

 Crowds at Jokulsárlón are usually present year-round.
 The peak summer months bring the most tourists.
 However, there are easy ways to get away from the crowds:

 Be Early or Stay Late:

 Be there as early as possible, preferably around 7:30 AM.
 Then you'll have about an hour or more until the first tour buses arrive.
 Since a drive from Reykjavik takes about 5 hours, the best bet is to stay at a nearby hotel the night before you visit early.
-In general it's a great idea to stay two days (see section above: stay two days for the icebergs and light).
+We highly recommend to stay two days (see section above: stay two days for the icebergs and light).
 Example: Day #1: Stay late at the lagoon until at least 4 or 5 PM when most tourists are gone.
-Staying late is a great idea in generall if you're not an early riser.
-Night: Stay at the nearby hotel.
+Staying late is a great idea even if you are not planning to visit again the next day.
+The night: Stay at the nearby hotel.
 Day #2: Be at Jokulsárlón early in the morning (see above).

 The area around the main parking lot is always crowded: Check out the layout drawing below.
 Most people stay within 60 m of the parking area.
 Just walk a little farther, and you'll get away from the main crowds.
 About half mile down the road is another parking lot.
 From there you can go down the cliff to the beach.
 It's significantly less busy here and most of the time you see as many icebergs.
 The two beaches are nearly identical, while one of them often has more icebergs than the other.
 It's impossible to predict that on a certain day.
 If you'd like to avoid crowds, just go to the beach with fewer icebergs.